ruifengchen/stat679work/README.md

-This directory is for stat679work, I would separate each work in different subdirectories.
+This directory is for stat 679 work, I would separate each work in different subdirectories.